gdsbook/book/notebooks/12_feature_engineering.md

 plt.show()
 ```

-And similarly for density density:
+And similarly for population density:

 ```python caption="Interpolation of population density from Census Tracts to Uber H3 Hexagons." tags=[]
 # Set up figure and axes